Get your Bone Health Essentials supplements with 20% off!

 Bones also respond to weight training exercises.
 Weigh training provides force through the contraction of muscles.
 When the muscles contract, they pull on the bone, causing additional stress that results in stimulating bone production and growth.

-High impact exercise becomes more difficult the older we get, certainly.
-And this is even more a concern for those who already have weakened bones, osteoarthritis, have mobility issues, or those who are trying start up an exercise program after years of being sedentary.
+High-impact exercise becomes more difficult the older we get, certainly.
+And this is even more a concern for those who already have weakened bones, osteoarthritis, mobility issues, or those who are trying to start up an exercise program after years of being sedentary.
 You never want to – forgive the blatant turn-of-phrase – jump – into a high-impact exercise program.
-Any exercise routine needs to start gradually, include muscle strengthening and impact exercises and should not cause any pain.
+Any exercise routine needs to start gradually, including muscle strengthening and impact exercises, and should not cause any pain.

 Where I come in

-Weather you’re just starting out or you’re just looking to “up your game” where it comes to bone health, as a physical therapist I can be of great benefit.
-I can help guide you through a program of exercises that will increase strength, balance and endurance safely and effectively.
+Whether you’re just starting out or you’re just looking to “up your game” when it comes to bone health, as a physical therapist, I can be of great benefit.
+I can help guide you through a program of exercises that will increase strength, balance, and endurance safely and effectively.

 Susan Brady